In 1892, Professor George Colcord and his wife, Ada, started Graysville Academy in Graysville, Tennessee, where 23 students enrolled that first year.

 - The Social Work program received $500,000 in state grant funds to train Tennessee caseworkers from the Tennessee Department of Children's Services.

-- The university has achieved a top tier ranking for nine consecutive years in the U.S. News and World Report.
+- As of 2015, the university has achieved a top tier ranking for 14 consecutive years in U.S. News and World Report's "Best Colleges" guide.

 Southern Adventist University continues to move forward and expand its influence and educate with strong Christian beliefs and a Christ-centered worldview.
 History is still being written.

-You may also enjoy "A Century of Change".
+You may also enjoy "A Century of Challenge".

 |1892||School is founded in Graysville.